Kilde dominates World Cup downhill in big win over Odermatt - WHIZ News

 Odermatt was the only racer within a second of Kilde, and Mattia Casse was 1.01 back in third.
 The 32-year-old Italian matched his career-best result of third last month at Val Gardena, Italy, that Kilde also won.

 In his last race at Wengen before retiring, three-time Lauberhorn winner Beat Feuz was never in contention placing fifth, 1.25 behind Kilde.
-Olympic downhill champion Feuz will stop after the two downhills next weekend at Kitzbühel, Austria, where he is a multiple winner on the mythic Streif slope.
+Olympic downhill champion Feuz will stop after the two downhills next weekend at Kitzbühel, Austria, where he is a multiple winner on the Streif slope that is mythic in ski lore.

 Kilde also won the super-G race Friday, yet it was another strong day for Switzerland.
-Five Swiss racers placed in the top 10 after seven were top-15 finishers in super-G.
+Five Swiss racers placed in the top 10 — including a surprise run from Wengen downhill debutant Alexis Monney — after seven were top-15 finishers in super-G.

 The 93rd edition of the Alpine nation’s signature winter sports event started lower down the mountain because of strong winds in the top section.